thedrmaker/DrEvil/README.md

 ### Credits
 All credit for the original work goes to the PhiSiFi project and its contributors.
-This fork exists to provide an Arabic-friendly, simplified variant.
+This is an Arabic-focused, simplified fork made to support an educational YouTube demonstration of Wi-Fi security concepts.
+Use only on networks you own or have explicit permission to test.